 “negotiate with patience, insight and temperance the key issues in our relationships with others and with [themselves]”.

 Online Resources for Group Activities Related to EQ

 Thanks to the internet, there are endless resources out there that provide tools for individuals to hone their own emotional intelligence skills or those of a group.

 We have nonetheless put a list together for you to investigate:

 In its own terms, Self-Science is a platform that has been “designed to build emotional intelligence and to develop a learning community which fosters respect, responsibility, and resiliency” among children (see our article on building emotional intelligence in kids).

 The contributors to the site acknowledge that while schools cannot substitute “family, church or other cultural systems that have historically shaped the integrity and morality of children”, in the current climate schools must play a role in diffusing mindsets and skills that are “central to being human”.

 You may have heard of ‘ice-breakers’ before; it turns out they have a website which lists different group activities specifically tailored to “build unity, teamwork, community, and improved group dynamics”.

 Check out their website here.

-Last but not least, Adele Lynn has compiled a resource composed of an astonishing fifty activities designed to develop emotional intelligence among adults.
+Last but not least, we have compiled a resource composed of 13 activities designed to develop emotional intelligence among adults.